NOAA-OWP/lstm/README.md

 ## Configurations
 The LSTM model requires a configuration file for specification of forcings, weights, scalers, run options (like warmup period), runtime period, static basin parameters and model time step.
 This configuration file needs to be generated for any specific application of the LSTM model.

-This LSTM model will run on any basin with the required inputs; however, it was trained on 500+ catchments from the CAMELS dataset [CAMELS dataset](https://ral.ucar.edu/solutions/products/camels) across the contiguous United States (CONUS) and is best suited to this CONUS region, for now.
+This LSTM model will run on any basin with the required inputs; however, it was trained on 500+ catchments from the [CAMELS dataset](https://ral.ucar.edu/solutions/products/camels) across the contiguous United States (CONUS) and is best suited to this CONUS region, for now.
 The place to set up the run for a specific configuration for a specific basin is in the BMI (`*.yml`) [configuration file](./bmi_config_files/).
 Ideally, the LSTM trained with all forcings and all static attributes will be used, but we've included a few example LSTMs that have limited static attributes and forcings, in the event that the total set of forcings and attributes are not available.
 For explanations of how the LSTM might perform with limited inputs and on ungauged basins, see [Frederik Kratzert et al., Toward Improved Predictions in Ungauged Basins: Exploiting the Power of Machine Learning, Water Resources Research](https://doi.org/10.1029/2019WR026065).
 To set up a specific configuration for a specific basin, change the appropriate [BMI configuration file](./bmi_config_files/).

 ## Trained LSTM Model
 Included in this directory are three samples of trained LSTM models: